sidheswar12/DataScientist_Capstone/README.md

 Project Definition
 ## Overview

 The project "Sparkify" is part of Data Science Nanodegree from Udacity.
-This is the final project where, I have done Churn predection by creating a machine learning model.
+This is the final project where, I have done Churn prediction by creating a machine learning model.
 ### What we will learn from this project

 1. Manipulate large and realistic datasets with Spark to engineer relevant features for predicting churn.